LongDang2212/Wpod_TensorRT/README.md

 # WPOD Net

 This repo is a TensorRT C++ implement of WPOD Net.
+Tested on platform: NVIDIA Jetson NX + Deepstream 5.0.

 ## Config